PropStrut/PropStrut/README.md

-This is where I can write a profile.
-I'm busy with other stuff for now.
+This is where I can write an extended profile.